MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-real-time-data.md

 ---
-title: Get data from Eventstream
+title: Get data from Real-Time data hub (Public Preview)
-description: Learn how to get data from an eventstream in a KQL database in Real-Time Intelligence. ms.reviewer: aksdi ms.author: yaschust
+description: Learn how to get data from Real-Time event hub in a KQL database in Real-Time Intelligence. ms.reviewer: aksdi ms.author: yaschust
 author: YaelSchuster